Maker Faire Kansas City 2017

 Location: UNION STATION KANSAS CITY

-Maker Faire Kansas City’s Call for Makers is now closed for 2016,
+Maker Faire Kansas City’s Call for Makers 2017 will open late winter.

 As you prepare to apply for the Call for Makers, the team has compiled a short list of tips to help!